iamazhar/ReposCheck/README.md

 # ReposCheck
-A very simple utility to check if repos within `/Documents/GitHub` have any modified files.
+A very simple macOS utility app to check if repos within `/Documents/GitHub` have any modified files.
+The UI is built using SwiftUI.

 # Setup
 1. Add repos you want to track inside `/Documents/GitHub`.